 The Bungalow originated in the Bengal region of South Asia.
 The term Bungalow originated from the Hindi term Bengali, meaning “house of the Bengal style.”
 English colonialists in the 1870s borrowed elements of houses from the Bengal region like the porch, small rooms and the low roofline, and brought these design concepts back to England.

-With a few modern touches, these homes quickly gained popularity.
-English settlers in the following decades brought the modern Bungalow style to the United States, and from there it spread throughout the nation.
+With a few modern touches, these homes quickly gained popularity around the globe.
+English settlers in the following decades brought the modern Bungalow style to the United States, where it spread throughout the nation.

 Functionality played a large part in the expansion of the Bungalow style.
 Builders tried to utilize natural materials in the area to keep building costs low.
-To also keep them affordable, many of these homes are rather small in square-footage.
-Built-in shelves and lighting became popular space savers and a staple of their design.
+Many of these homes are rather small in square footage compared to multi-level homes.
+Built-in shelves and lighting became popular space-savers and a staple of Bungalow design.

-Also, to compensate for the lack of interior space, many of these houses feature open or enclosed porches to add extra living space.
-This quickly became a key feature of these homes, although this may vary from region to region.
+To compensate for the lack of interior space, many of these houses feature open or enclosed porches to add extra living space.
+Although they may vary from region to region, porches quickly became a key feature of these homes.

 - Little or no decorative features on the exterior

 - Simple footprint

 - Use of natural building materials, like wood or stone

 - Overhanging eaves

 - Thick wood or brick porch columns